 About Deirdre

-My creative endeavors as an adult have included earning a degree in Graphic Design from Maine College of Art, working as a freelance graphic designer, selling various iterations of my drawings through different avenues, and owning and operating a boutique gallery for several years.
+As a adult, I have applied my love of making to many things.
+A degree in Graphic Design from Maine College of Art, working as a freelance graphic designer, selling various iterations of my drawings through different wholesale and retail venues, and owning and operating a boutique gallery for several years.

-At 50, I am in the happy position of knowing and accepting who I am, what I care most about, and where I want to take my work in the coming years.
 I have left vibrant color behind to focus solely on my persistent love of clean design and cherished themes.
-At the heart of my practice remain perennial motifs centered around family, belonging, encouragement, gratitude, and humor.
+At the heart of my practice remain perennial motifs centered around family, belonging, encouragement, gratitude.
+Although I often turn to humor, frequently of the dark variety, to cope with the craziness of adulting in today’s world.

 The simplicity of my work lends itself well to digital creation, but in an increasingly digital world, I feel it is important to share work that has been touched by a human hand—work that possesses movements and quirks unique only to me.
-Feeling my pencil move across the paper, finding the perfect viscosity of the paint, and watching it flow onto the surface is part of what excites me about creating and further connects me to my work.
+And although I do work digitally, I prefer to feel my pencil and brush move across paper.
+Finding the perfect viscosity of the paint and watching it flow onto a surface is part of what excites me about creating and further connects me to my work. ~Deirdre

 Deirdre currently lives in South Berwick, Maine with her husband and two boys.
 When she’s not creating, you’ll find her building something, gardening or trying to avoid cooking dinner.